mmcpher2/RyanSays/README.md

+#UTCoachingSearchGame

-#The UT Coaching Search Game!
+The UT Coaching Search Game!

 This is a web application that should currently only be used on web browsers.